Farm Policy Glossary

 Crop year (marketing year)--The 12-month period starting with the month when the harvest of a specific crop typically begins.
 The 2008 wheat crop year, for example, is June 1, 2008, through May 30, 2009.
 The amount harvested during this time is then considered the "2008 crop."

 Dairy Export Incentive Program--A program that offers subsidies to exporters of U.S. dairy products based on the volume of exports.
 The intent is to make U.S. products more competitive in world markets, thereby increasing U.S. exports.
 The Commodity Credit Corporation receives export-price bids from exporters and makes the payments either in cash or through certificates redeemable for commodities.
-The program was originally authorized by the 1985 Farm Act, and reauthorized by subsequent Acts.
+The program was originally authorized by the 1985 Farm Bill, and reauthorized by subsequent Farm Bill.

 Decoupled payments--See decoupled payments in ERS WTO Briefing Room Glossary.